bids-standard/bids-website/CONTRIBUTING.md

 # CONTRIBUTING

-The BIDS website is moving and is developped on the main branch.
+The BIDS website is moving and is developed on the main branch.

 Please check it out there: https://github.com/bids-standard/bids-website/tree/main